klauspost/compress/s2/README.md

 Options:
   -bench int
     	Run benchmark n times.
-No output will be written.
+No output will be written -blocksize string
-  -blocksize string
     	Max  block size.
 Examples: 64K, 256K, 1M, 4M.
 Must be power of two and <= 4MB (default "1M")
   -c	Write all output to stdout.
-Multiple input files will be concatenated.
+Multiple input files will be concatenated -cpu int
-  -cpu int
-        Compress using this amount of threads (default Auto) -faster
+    	Compress using this amount of threads (default 12) -faster
     	Compress faster, but with a minor compression loss -help
     	Display help
   -pad string
-        Pad size to a multiple of this value, Examples: 64K, 256K, 1M, 4M, etc (default "1")
+    	Pad size to a multiple of this value, Examples: 500, 64K, 256K, 1M, 4M, etc (default "1")
-  -safe
+  -q	Don't write any output to terminal, except errors -rm
+    	Delete source file(s) after successful compression -safe
     	Do not overwrite output files
 ```

 ## s2d